The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 In spinoff comic The New Mutants, (the X-Men junior members) issue #45, the team attends a high school dance and meets Larry Bodine.
 A mutant, Larry is terrified of threats he has received over his power and does his best to fit-in.
 Even telling a “mutie” joke that results in the team rejecting him.

-Back home, Larry received a phone call and another threat.
-Unable to cope with his fear and loneliness, Larry takes his own life.
+Back home, Larry receives a phone call and another threat.
+Unable to cope with his fear and loneliness, he takes his own life.

 While the writer, Chris Claremont, has never stated he wrote Larry as gay, the subtext registered with even 170-year-old me.
 Larry’s ability was to manipulate light and color waves into shapes—neither an offensive or defensive power.
 He used his ability as an artist, creating 3D works of art from light and color.
 Clearly, he craved friendship but even among kids from Xaviers’ School, around kids he would never see/meet again, he made no advance on any of the students, male or female.